Federal investigators to examine deadly Phoenix tanker crash

 The systems use cameras and sometimes radar to see objects in front of a vehicle, and they either warn the driver or slow and even stop the vehicle if it’s about to hit something.

+O'Neil said investigators will determine if the tanker had any advanced safety equipment and if so, how it performed in the crash.
+If it didn't have the systems, they will determine if “collision avoidance technology would have mitigated the severity or prevented it altogether,” he said.

-In 2015, the NTSB recommended that manufacturers should immediately include the systems as standard equipment.
+The NTSB, he said, has investigated several crashes involving big trucks hitting stopped or slowed traffic.
+As early as 2015, the NTSB recommended that manufacturers should immediately include electronic safety systems as standard equipment.
 At the time, the agency said the systems could prevent or mitigate more than 80% of the rear-end collisions that cause about 1,700 deaths and a half-million injuries annually.

-Twenty automakers representing 99% of U.S. new-car sales signed a voluntary agreement with the government in 2016 to make the feature standard on all light vehicles by Sept.
+Twenty automakers representing 99% of U.S. new passenger vehicle sales signed a voluntary agreement with the government in 2016 to make the feature standard on all light vehicles by Sept.
 1, 2022, and many companies are progressing toward that goal.

 O’Neil said the team heading to the crash scene included members with experience in motor carriers, highway design, occupant protection, human performance, vehicle factors and technical crash reconstruction.